InternetOfPins/OnePin/README.md

 This class allows delivering a generic pin, breaking the template/mixin chain.
 _Libraries should use this type of pin_

+**OneBit**
+Bit operations, this allows specification of groups of pins and makes direct port output as easy as specifying a group of 8 bits.

 ### Current state

 This is an ongoing work on a preliminary phase, so expect this documentation to be lagging.